MorPfa/Gradle-Build-Manager/README.md

 - JVM library with Ktor config

 ## These plugins simplify gradle management by:
-- Allowing you to consolidate the configuration logic of the `build.gradle` file in the relevant module into a couple lines of code
+- Allowing you to consolidate the configuration logic of the `build.gradle` file in the relevant module into a couple of lines of code
 - Preventing version inconsistencies in your dependencies since all plugins reference the version catalog directly
-- Ensuring consistency in your projects gradle setup across all modules
+- Ensuring consistency in your project's gradle setup across all modules
 - Easing the automation of build tasks